Virgin with genital warts possible?

 —Didn't realize anything was wrong

 Dear Didn't realize anything was wrong,

-Keep in mind that the strains of the Human Papillomavirus that cause genital warts are spread through skin-to-skin contact of the genitals, so even a virgin — however you define it — may have come into contact with genital warts.
+Keep in mind that the strains of the human papillomavirus (HPV) that cause genital warts are spread through skin-to-skin contact of the genitals, so even a virgin — however you define it — may have come into contact with genital warts.
 Nevertheless, there are other, often harmless, conditions that are mistaken for genital warts, such as pearly penile papules (try saying that three times fast) and mollusca.

 Kudos to you for wanting to take charge of your health.